Meshoppen, Pennsylvania

-Meshoppen is a borough in Wyoming County, Pennsylvania, United States.
-The population was 326 at the 2020 census.
+Meshoppen is a borough that is located in Wyoming County, Pennsylvania, United States.
+The population was 326 at the time of the 2020 census.

 History

-The borough takes its name from Meshoppen Creek, a Native American name purported to mean "glass beads".
+The borough takes its name from Meshoppen Creek, a Native American name purported to mean "glass beads."

 The Old White Mill was listed on the National Register of Historic Places in 1975.

 Geography

 According to the United States Census Bureau, the borough has a total area of 0.7 sqmi, all land.